Frequently Asked Questions by Parents

 For the rest of the weekend, excursions and activities both on- and off-campus await!
 Depending on the camp, these range from adventures in the Alps, karting, laser tag, discos, water sports, etc.

-For those children whose parents are visiting for the weekend, you may leave campus after Saturday morning lessons and return on Sunday before dinner.
+For those children whose parents are visiting for the weekend, you may leave campus after Saturday morning lessons and return on Sunday before dinner if you have sent the weekend leave invitation before Friday midday.

 What happens during the evenings?

 Every evening has something different in store!
-From inter-team competitions to discos, Karaoke, movie nights, BBQs or spending the night in a local mountain hut!
+From inter-team competitions to discos, karaoke, movie nights, BBQs or a show.

 What is the main language used at the camp?